whitfieldc/halle/README.md

-# Halle: park it forward
+# Halle: Park it forward

 ##Description
 Halle is an Android & iOS app designed to crowd-source information on parking spaces for drivers in urban areas.